Battle Standards in Celtic Culture

 Social and Political Implications

 Victories were the engine of Celtic social mobility and political change.
-A successful war leader could leverage his triumph to seize the chieftainship or even kingship, displacing the previous ruler.
-The entire tribe's status in the region rose, attracting allies and cowing enemies.
+A successful war leader could leverage his triumph to seize chieftainship or kingship, displacing the previous ruler.
+The entire tribe’s status in the region rose, attracting allies and cowing enemies.
 Inter-tribal alliances were often forged in the aftermath of a shared victory, sealed by marriage and exchange of hostages.

-Leadership Legitimacy
+Leadership Legitimacy and the Sacred King

 Intertribal Relations and Alliances

-Legacy and Archaeological Evidence
+Legacy and Modern Perceptions